GabeMitchell23/gfm48FastRobots/Lab5/lab5Writeup.md

 <img src="schematic.PNG" class="img-responsive" alt="" width= 600>

 ## Power Supply and Osciliscope
-To test the motor drivers, the motors were powered with a power supply, and the signals from the artemis were displayed on an oscilliscope.
+To test the motor drivers, the motors were powered with a power supply, the artemis was powered from my laptop, and the signals from the artemis were displayed on an oscilliscope.
 A video of the entire set up,  a picture of the scope, and the code being run are shown below.
 The power supply was set to 4.2V, as that is the voltage of a fully charged single cell battery.
 The duty cycle was set to 50% using the arduino command "analogWrite()."

 [Wheels Power by Power Supply](https://youtu.be/qd_5-uTt7jk)